ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Conclusions and Future Work

-In the future we intend to explore a \emph{per-label} version of KFHE, where instead of the combination of multiple labels using one Kalman gain, per-label Kalman gains will be maintained.
+Also, In the future a \emph{per-label} version of ML-KFHE could be explored, where instead of the combination of multiple labels using one Kalman gain, per-label Kalman gains will be maintained.
 The present algorithm does not have a time update step, which can also be introduced and studied.
-To stop the method converging too fast, process noise or a slowdown mechanism can be introduced, which may improve performance in some cases where the Kalman gain becomes $1$.
-Also, it also would be interesting to formally compare the training and prediction runtimes of the different methods.